mbforbes/website-3/posts/writing/travel/2022-georgia.md

 [^hours]: If conditions are bad, the trucks can get stopped for more than hours.
 One driver told us he had a cousin who was stuck for two weeks.
 He was worried about him, and drove up the country to bring him supplies.
 When he got there, he found his cousin hanging with a bunch of other truck drivers, who invited them to come drink and eat with them.
 It turns out they were so well prepared for a long delay that they were having a blast hanging out, grilling meat and drinking beers.
 (I mean, now that I write that, maybe they weren't having a _blast_ being stuck for weeks, but you get the idea.)

 {% import "maps/map-neighbors.njk" as mapNeighbors %}
-{{ mapNeighbors.insertMap("leafletMap mapBig", "/assets/posts/2022-georgia/georgia-map-neighbors.png") }}
+{{ mapNeighbors.insertMap("mapNeighbors", "leafletMap mapBig", "/assets/posts/2022-georgia/georgia-map-neighbors.png") }}

 Georgia is a main transport route into Russia.
 I saw license plates from all the countries on that map, plus Bulgaria.
 For some reason, seeing Iranian and Russian license plates was especially cool for me.
 The USA having such poor relations with those countries gives them kind of a mythical, forbidden status in my mind.[^istanbul]